 Two key requirements for many industrial use cases are transmission time (also referred to as latency) and message reliability.
-As described in the subtopic “Performance Testing Parameters” {link to subtopic “Performance testing parameters” for topic “Performance testing…” here}, transmission time refers to the time interval between the transmission of the first byte of a message at the source and the arrival of the last byte at the target.
+As described in the subtopic “Performance Testing Parameters”, transmission time refers to the time interval between the transmission of the first byte of a message at the source and the arrival of the last byte at the target.
 Packet reliability refers to the percentage of messages whose transmission time falls within a specified limit.

-The arrival of packets transmitted or received through the 5G system is not deterministic but follows a statistical distribution and may include outliers, as explained in the subtopic “Transmission Time Problems and Outliers in 5G Networks: Contributions, Outliers, and Considerations for End Users” {insert link to subtopic “Transmission Time Problems and Outliers in 5G Networks: Contributions, Outliers, and Considerations for End Users ” here}.
+The arrival of packets transmitted or received through the 5G system is not deterministic but follows a statistical distribution and may include outliers, as explained in the subtopic “Transmission Time Problems and Outliers in 5G Networks: Contributions, Outliers, and Considerations for End Users”.
 An example of such a distribution is shown in the figure below.
 Therefore, stating transmission time as a single fixed value is only accurate if it accounts for 100% of all packets, including all outliers.
 For this reason, transmission time should instead be expressed as the time within which a certain percentage of packets arrive.
 Typically, the closer this percentage is to 100%, the higher the corresponding transmission time.
 For example, 99.9% of packets might arrive within 6 ms, whereas 99.999% might arrive within 10 ms.

 This relationship between transmission time and reliability must be measured for each specific combination of a 5G system and user equipment (UE), as well as for specific packet sizes in both uplink and downlink directions.
 Conversely, if an application requires a certain level of reliability, this relationship can help determine the maximum latency that can be guaranteed for that packet reliability.